 3. Protect Your Network

-Doing what you can to strengthen the security of your individual devices is a great place to start.
-However, just protecting the device is not enough to keep your data safe.
+Doing what you can to strengthen the security of your devices is a great place to start.
+However, protecting the device is not enough to keep your data safe.
 Installing protection for your network will help keep every device you own safer — even the devices you may not immediately consider.
 Smart thermostats, refrigerators, and security systems all use the same home network your PC does, and they can leave you vulnerable to cyberattacks.

 In addition to a firewall, installing a Virtual Private Network (VPN) can be a great way to protect your network and any devices on it.
-Using a VPN for security allows you to secure an internet connection, limiting access to the data moving through your device and network and reducing the risk of any security breaches.
+Using a VPN for security allows you to secure an internet connection, limiting access to the data moving through your device and network and reducing the risk of security breaches.
 In addition to providing enhanced security, a VPN can also be used to allow for greater anonymity when using the internet and even mask your current location.

 Reduce the Risk of Cyberattacks in 2021